Program-Trace-Optimisation/PTO/README.md

 # Contributing to PTO

 PTO is developed by Alberto Moraglio (albmor@gmail.com) and James McDermott (jamesmichaelmcdermott@gmail.com).
 We welcome contributions from the community.

+See [](DEVELOPERS.md) for more information on core concepts in the PTO implementation.

 Some fun projects for students could include: